 Saima Siddiqui serves as ISPU’s Board Chair and has been a member of the Board of Directors since 2008.
 Ms. Siddiqui has chaired the Nominations Committee, served on the Governance Committee, and led the most recent Executive Director Search for ISPU.

 Ms. Siddiqui has a background in higher education and professional development.
-Most recently, she led Career Services at National University of Singapore Business School, building and strengthening recruiting and career counseling for 3000 MBA and BBA students.
-Prior to that, she served as Vice President at Mom Corps, an innovative placement firm that works with companies to develop flexible staffing models.
+She currently serves as the Senior Director of College and University Relations at The Washington Center.
+Prior to that, she led Career Services at National University of Singapore Business School, building and strengthening recruiting and career counseling for 3000 MBA and BBA students.
+She also has served as Vice President at Mom Corps, an innovative placement firm that works with companies to develop flexible staffing models.
 Before moving into education and career development, Ms. Siddiqui worked in finance and community development.

 Muzammil Ahmed is one of the founders of ISPU.
 He is a urologist practicing in Metro-Detroit and a clinical assistant professor of urology at the Wayne State University Medical School.
 He currently serves as the Vice-Chief of Staff at Beaumont Wayne Hospital.
 He is the Chairperson of the Michigan Muslim Community Council and serves on the boards of the Council of American Islamic Relations (Michigan) and The Muslim Observer (TMO).
 He studied sociology as an undergraduate and received his MD from the University of Michigan Medical School.